AbsaOSS/login-service/README.md

 - Optional property: `key-lay-over-time` which indicates a delay after rotation before using the newly created key for signing.
 Lay-over will be disabled if missing.
 - Optional property: `key-phase-out-time` which indicates the time to phase out the older key.
 Timer is scheduled after `key-lay-over-time` if enabled.
 Phase-out will be disabled if missing.
 - `alg-name` which indicates which algorithm is used to encode your keys.
+- `allow-providers-to-refresh-groups-on-generate` indicates if users groups can be filled from other sources (e.g. LDAP) if empty when generating tokens.
+Useful for MS Entra-based generation without groups

 Using the above values, the optional properties will give the following effect after the 1st rotation at 9 hours:
 ```